ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 This request MUST be made with MTLS as specified in [section 11.2](#mutual-tls).

-Holders MUST ensure that the `CN` (Common Name) in the Client certificate `subject` field matches the `software_id` claim present in the aforementioned software statement.
+Holders MUST ensure that the `CN` (Common Name) in the Client certificate `subject` field matches the `software_id` claim present in the software statement.

 Holders MUST verify that the embedded software statement has been signed by the CDR Certificate Authority.